mkristian/datamapper4rails/README.txt

 and put whatever templates you want to overwrite in your templates directory, i.e. all your models need to have nice to_s methods.

+=== patch for the rspec-rails gem

+add a file like spec/support/datamapper with

+require 'datamapper4rails/rspec'

+this allows rspec to stub_model with datamapper

 === restful adapter

 DEPRECATED